MichaelGelo/GRP2_DeepDive__SIMD/README.md

 Another "Aha!" moment occurred in release mode when we discovered a potential infinite loop.
 We observed that registers were incorrectly saved, resulting in overwrites and instability.
 We avoided overwrites by employing push-and-pop instructions to preserve non-volatile registers, which stabilized the execution flow.

+What surprised me the most was how much faster C got in release mode as a result of compiler optimizations, but debug mode was slower.